Toilleee/Data_135_yelp_rec/README.md

 recommendations on the current platform consist of businesses that pay Yelp to be promoted as well as top-performing businesses that are not catered towards the user’s preferences.
-For this reason, we believe our system is more efficient providing recommendations that encompass the whole range of businesses within the user’s givenarea as well as businesses that our system expects the user to like based upon their past reviews.
+For this reason, we believe our system is more efficient providing recommendations that encompass the whole range of businesses within the user’s given area as well as businesses that our system expects the user to like based upon their past reviews.

   Our recommendation system is built using Item-Based Collaborative Filtering.
 There are